Student Mentors

 • For the Writing course, we are seeking Mentors who have strong writing skills, demonstrated with an applicant's writing sample, and an interest in the writing process.
 Experience as a Writing Associate or SAM is a plus.

-• For the Lab Science (Biology focus) course, we are seeking Mentors who like to think and talk about science and are interested in helping students learn to analyze data.
-Ideally, mentors should be confident with material covered in BIOL001 and BIOL002.
+like to think and talk about science and are interested in helping students learn to analyze data.
+Ideally, mentors should be confident with basic chemistry ideas covered in CHEM 010 or a similar intro chemistry course.
 Mentors should also be comfortable giving students feedback and helping students use lab equipment that is new to them (training will be provided).
-Experience as a peer assistant (Catalyst, Alchemist, Photon, TA, etc) is a plus.
+Prior experience as a peer assistant in a NSE department (Catalyst, Alchemist, Photon, lab TA, etc) is a plus.

 • For all positions, we also are looking for students who have experience working as resident assistants (RA), Tri-Co summer resource persons (SRP), student academic mentors (SAM), or peer mentors on or off campus.